clojurewerkz/quartzite.docs/articles/durable_quartz_stores.md

 is a good idea for availability reasons.
 Due to specifics of how Clojure compiler and Quartz scheduler work, using durable stores with Quartzite requires a little bit of glue code.
 Quartzite authors continue looking for a good generic solution.

-## What version of Quartzite does this guide cover?

-This guide covers Quartzite `1.3.x` (including beta releases).